magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 belonging to self will gradually come undone.
 When this sense of things is removed, then the opposite perception will keep increasing steadily.

-When the realization of comes to full measure, we will be able to relate to the things of this world – to our most cherished possessions and involvements, to friends and relations, to wealth, accomplishments and status – just the same as we do to our clothes.
-When shirts and pants are new we wear them; they get dirty and we wash them; after some time they are worn out and we discard them.
+When the realization of *anattā* comes to full measure, we will be able to relate to the things of this world – to our most cherished possessions and involvements, to friends and relations, to wealth, accomplishments and status – just the same as we do to our clothes.
+When shirts and pants are new we wear them; they get dirty and we wash them;
+after some time they are worn out and we discard them.
 There is nothing out of the ordinary there.
 We are constantly getting rid of the old things and starting to use new garments.

 We will have the exact same feeling about our existence in this world.
 We will not cry or moan over things.
 We will not be tormented or